VorkhlikArtem/VKNewsFeed/README.md

 # VK News Feed
 VKontakte news feed application where various JSON APIs are used directly from the VKontakte server.
-A user can scroll his news feed, expand text in posts, scroll photos with beautiful custom horizontal layout, refresh to get new posts.
+A user can scroll his news feed, expand text in posts, scroll photos with the beautiful custom horizontal layout, refresh the feed to get new posts.

 ## Technologies
 - Clean Swift Architecture
-- VK SDK (User Authorization/Registration, VK SDK API)
+- VK SDK 1.3.8 (User Authorization/Registration, VK SDK API)
+- Carthage
+- Asynchronous Loading and Caching Images

+About layout:
 - Manual layout with Frames in UITableViewCells
 - Auto Layout Programmatically (NSLayoutAnchor and Anchor Extension)
 - UITableViewCells dynamic resizing
-- Asynchronous Loading and Caching Images
 - Nested UICollectionViews Custom Layout

 ## Overview